Health

 -

 Effective stress management.
 The vast majority of people report experiencing high levels of stress in their daily lives to the point of becoming overwhelmed or unable to cope.
 If not managed correctly, it can lead to a variety of health problems, including depression, anxiety, and cardiovascular disease.
-Methods that we can practice from our homes and adapt into our lives include yoga, meditation, mindfulness, and relaxation techniques.
+Methods we can practice from our homes and adapt into our lives include yoga, meditation, mindfulness, and relaxation techniques.

 -

 Protection against infections.
 The best way to protect ourselves from infections is by maintaining a high level of personal hygiene.
-Simple habits such as washing hands our hands thoroughly and regularly, avoiding close contact with sick people, preparing food safely, and staying up to date with vaccinations all make a big difference in our ability to avoid and fight infections.
+Simple habits such as washing hands our hands thoroughly and regularly, avoiding close contact with sick people, preparing food safely, and staying up to date with vaccinations all make a big difference in our ability to prevent and fight infections.

 Health Care in the Developing World

-Global health issues vary from country to country and are worsened by poor funding, medical staff shortages, inadequate education, weak infrastructure, and inadequate health policies.
+Health issues vary from country to country and are worsened by poor funding, medical staff shortages, inadequate education, weak infrastructure, and inadequate health policies.

 One of the biggest challenges in developing countries is the lack of basic health services and resources.
 3.6 billion people do not have access to clean water and basic sanitation.
-Poor sanitation and contaminated water are linked to transmission of infectious diseases such as cholera, dysentery, hepatitis A, and typhoid.
+Poor sanitation and contaminated water are linked to the transmission of infectious diseases such as cholera, dysentery, hepatitis A, and typhoid.

-To improve healthcare worldwide, countries must work together, provide greater investment, and ensure that everyone has the right to health and access to medicine, regardless of country of birth or economic status.
+To improve healthcare worldwide, countries must work together, provide greater investment, and ensure that everyone has the right to health and access to medicine, regardless of their country of birth or economic status.
 We need to urgently scale up our efforts to provide universal health coverage.
-Half of the world still lacks access to health services and 100 million people have been pushed into extreme poverty due to health expenses.
+Half of the world still lacks access to health services, and 100 million people have been pushed into extreme poverty due to health expenses.

 Many parts of the world are also in the midst of a mental health crisis.
-One in every four people will struggle with mental health in their lifetimes, and 350 million people worldwide suffer with depression.
+One in every four people will struggle with mental health in their lifetimes, and 350 million people worldwide suffer from depression.
 Underfunding, lack of support and access to treatment, poor awareness of mental illnesses, and growing isolation are just a few factors which have contributed to the magnitude of this crisis.
 Devastatingly, suicide is the third leading cause of death among 15-19 year-olds.

-Conflict, war, and persecution has forcibly displaced 71 million people who are living as refugees or asylum seekers.
+Conflict, war, and persecution have forcibly displaced 71 million people who are living as refugees or asylum seekers.
 One in three experience high levels of mental health disorders, and there is a huge lack of psychosocial support for these people as the majority are located in low-income countries with scarce services.

-Arguably the biggest threat to all life on Earth is that of nuclear weapons.
+Arguably, the biggest threat to all life on Earth is that of nuclear weapons.
 Even their mere existence poses a threat to current and future generations.
 As the most dangerous weapon on Earth, we must fight for nuclear disarmament and bring the world back from the brink of destruction.

 Another major concern is the next influenza pandemic.
-Experts agree that the world will face another global pandemic such as Coronavirus, it is just a matter of when.
+Experts agree that the world will face another global pandemic such as Coronavirus - it is just a matter of when.
 In the meantime, the focus must remain on preparedness and strengthening global defences and response systems for such health emergencies.

 Universal Healthcare for a Better World

 A world without universal healthcare creates vast inequalities, divisions, and suffering.
-We must break the cycles of poverty and poor health and ensure that quality, affordable, and people centred healthcare is available to everyone.
+We must break the cycles of poverty and poor health and ensure that quality, affordable, and people-centred healthcare is available to everyone.

 The map on the left shows in green the parts of the world with universal health care, red for those without, and blue for those where healthcare is free but not universal.